Debdyuti2004/world-happiness-clustering/README.md

 # 🌍 World Happiness Clustering

-This project performs **unsupervised machine learning** on the *World Happiness Report* dataset to uncover patterns among countries based on key happiness indicators.
+This project performs unsupervised machine learning on the World Happiness Report dataset to uncover patterns among countries based on key happiness indicators.
-It uses both **K-Means** and **Hierarchical Clustering** to group countries with similar socio-economic and well-being characteristics.
+It uses both **K-Means** and **Hierarchical Clustering** to group countries with similar socio-economic and well-being characteristics, and provides both a **Python script** and an **interactive Streamlit dashboard** for exploration.

 ---

 ## 📊 Overview

-The **World Happiness Report** ranks countries by their happiness scores using several key features:
+The World Happiness Report ranks countries by their happiness scores using several key features:

 - GDP per capita
 - Social support
 - Healthy life expectancy